pauloat/alias_bash_somafm/README.md

-alias_bash_somafm
+Soma.fm radios alias links for bash
 =================

-Soma.fm radios alias links for bash

 Save in ~/bashrc and then excecute 'source ~/.bashrc'

 =================